 top of page

-Jerry Michalak is an educator and artist residing in the Hudson River Valley.
-He attended the State University of New York at New Paltz, studying with Modernist Alexander Minewski and Abstract Expressionist painter, Joop Sanders.
-He earned his post-graduate degree in painting and photography.
+Jerry Michalak is a painter and educator whose practice bridges observation and abstraction, exploring the quiet transformation of landscape through time.
+A graduate of the State University of New York at New Paltz, he studied under Modernist Alexander Minewski and Abstract Expressionist Joop Sanders, completing postgraduate work in painting and photography.

 Selected Exhibits: